marcosoft47/freenect-python/docs/audio.md

 ## Linux

-Aparently,
+Aparently, the Kinect works fine as a microphone in Linux.
+My system (Fedora 40 and Ubuntu 24.04) doesn't recognize the microphone.
+It may be troublesome because it's actually four microphones in a trench coat.

+If you managed to make it work, please contact me!

 ## Coding
 The python wrapper doesn't support audio (yet!)

-Some solutions that might work:

-### 1- Use it as a normal microphone
+You can use it as a microphone (if you manage to make it work as one)

-I couldn't find a way to make the Kinect microphone work as microphone.
-Try the following (and update me if you managed to make it work, specially in Fedora/Ubuntu)